jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.6.44 StandardDeviationOfSlope

-Calculates the standard deviation of slope from an input DEM.
+Calculates the standard deviation of slope from an input DEM, a metric of roughness described by Grohmann et al., (2011).

 *Parameters*: